Hearts of Palm Pasta

 The closest thing to actual traditional noodles is hearts of palm pasta.
 From the texture, the flavor, and the appearance - you won't miss carby pasta on the keto diet anymore.

-My go-to keto pasta are noodles from hearts of palm.
-I use them in my baked spaghetti and skillet keto lasagna recipe.
-I always have this gluten-free low carb pasta in my pantry.
+My go-to pasta swap is noodles from hearts of palm.
+I use them in my baked spaghetti and skillet lasagna recipe.
+I always have this gluten-free pasta in my pantry.

 a plate with noodles topped with black pepper, basil, lettuce and cherry tomatoes